davide83/Techlabs/appunti/ai_solutions-base/DEV.md

         "model": "deepseek-ai/DeepSeek-R1-Distill-Qwen-7B",
         "messages": [
-            {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Give me the name of OVHcloud’s founder."}
+            {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Tell me more about how OVHcloud is a valid europeean alternative to USA or China hyperscalers and about its founder too."}
         ],
         "stream": false
     }'